|

-Kidney cancer is a common urologic malignancy.
-In fact, over 25,000 patients will be diagnosed with kidney cancer this year alone.
-Fortunately if detected early, before the cancer has spread, it is a highly curable disease.
+Kidney cancer (also known as a malignant kidney tumor) is a common urologic malignancy.
+In fact, over 25,000 patients will be diagnosed in the U.S. with kidney cancer this year alone and the incidences seem to be on the rise.
+Fortunately, if detected early and before the cancer has spread, it is a highly curable disease.
+The most common type of kidney cancer is called Renal Cell Carcinoma or RCC.

-Symptoms of kidney cancer can include blood in the urine, flank or abdominal pain, weight loss, and bony pain.
-Fortunately, because of the increased use of ultrasounds, CT scans, and MRIs in medical care, a significant number of these tumors are being diagnosed early before they have grown to larger sizes, before they become symptomatic and before they have had a chance to spread.
-The result of earlier detection of such tumors translates into better overall prognosis.
-In fact, the majority of patients with early stage kidney cancers are cured with surgery alone.
+Symptoms of kidney cancer can include blood in the urine, flank or abdominal pain, weight loss, and bone pain.
+Most commonly, some kidney cancers have no symptoms.
+Fortunately, due to the increased use of imaging techniques (ultrasounds, CT scans, and MRIs) in medical care, a significant number of these tumors are being diagnosed by chance before they have grown to larger sizes, and before they have had a chance to spread to other places.
+The result of earlier detection of such tumors translates into much better overall prognosis and high chance of a cure.
+In fact, the majority of patients with early stage kidney cancers are CURED with surgery alone.

 Staging of Kidney Cancers